 Christians coming to the Episcopal Church from other denominations who have already been confirmed with the laying on of hands by a bishop may choose to mark their membership in this Church by being formally Received into the Episcopal Church when the bishop is present for his or her Annual Visitation to All Saints Church.

-For additional information about Confirmation instruction, or about Reception into the Episcopal Church, please contact the priest.
+For additional information about Confirmation instruction, or about Reception into the Episcopal Church, please contact the Vicar.

 Holy Matrimony

-For those married persons whose marriage was not solemnized in a Church, the Book of Common Prayer also provides an Order of Service for the Blessing of a Civil Marriage.
+Married persons whose marriage was not solemnized in a Church may desire to renew their vows in the church, and our Book of Common Prayer provides for this with an Order of Service for the Blessing of a Civil Marriage.

 Couples who desire Christian Marriage, but who don’t have a Home Church of their own, are welcome and invited to speak with the Vicar of All Saints about being married here.

-If you are interested in discussing a celebration or blessing of marriage at All Saints, please contact the priest.
+If you are interested in discussing a celebration or blessing of marriage at All Saints, please contact the Vicar.

 Christian Burial

 Pastoral ministry at the time of a death is available to all in the community, whether or not they have been members of the All Saints congregation.
 We will pray with you and support you in every way we can.
-Funeral arrangements should be coordinated between the funeral director, priest, and the family.
-Please contact the priest as soon as possible in time of need.
+Funeral arrangements should be coordinated between the funeral director, church, and the family.
+Please contact the Vicar as soon as possible in time of need.